 In today’s world, 95% of clients will find you on the Internet.
 While some small businesses still spend time and money on different “old school” marketing techniques like ads in newspapers or banners outside their shops, a good digital marketing strategy will trump any of those techniques while saving you a ton of cash.

-With that in mind, we’re going to focus exclusively at digital marketing today.
+With that in mind, we’re going to focus exclusively on digital marketing today.

 While not technically a marketing task, your website design will create a first impression of your business in your clients’ eyes.
 So before you spend time and money into getting people to your website, you’d better make sure users will have a pleasant experience when they get there!